LT-IntroToAI-SY2526/assignment3-per4-VUXDucky/writeup.md

 3. What are some real-world applications where this type of pattern-matching chatbot system could be useful?
 How might you extend or improve this system for practical use?
+One real world applications where this pattern-matching chatbot can be useful is possibly with ordering food on a kiosk for example asking the robot what are nutrional values from whatever your ordering.
+How I might extend or improve this system for practical list is by changing it from movies to